 What Is a Gift Letter?

-In order to use a gift toward the purchase of a new home there are certain requirements you must fulfill.
+In order to use a gift toward the purchase of a new home, there are certain requirements you must fulfil.
 One such requirement is obtaining a mortgage gift letter from the person who will be providing the funds.
 A gift letter for mortgage applications basically states that the person giving you the money is doing so as a gift and not a loan.
 This means that there is no expectation or implication of repayment for the money so the mortgage lender is confident the donor will not make future claims in order to collect.